Translated by MATCHA_En

-Another special spot is the amusement park in Asakusa area, Hanayashiki.
+Another special spot is the amusement park in the Asakusa area, Hanayashiki.

-This place is rather far from the launch places so you cannot get good view from the ground.
-However, you can watch the fireworks if you get on the attractions in the park!
+This place is rather far from the launch places so you cannot get a good view from the ground.
+However, you can watch the fireworks while you are riding the attractions in the park!

-On the Bee Tower, which is the symbol of this amusement park, you can enjoy the fireworks launched from both of the two launch places.
+On the Bee Tower, you can enjoy the fireworks launched from both of the two launch places.
 From the Space Shot, which shoots up 60m from the ground, you can feel like you own the sky!

-And on the Disc O, which turns around and swings to right and left, the view will be fantastic when fireworks light up above your head.
-Let's try these thrilling attractions and enjoy watching fireworks from a different viewpoint than usual!
+On Disc O, which turns around and swings to the right and left, the view will be fantastic when fireworks light up above your head.
+Ride these thrilling attractions and enjoy watching fireworks from an out-of-the-ordinary area.

 Left: Bee Tower Right: Space Shot